 In this game, high objects like tree trunks are lowered with a stone.
 One player guards the stone while the other tries to dislodge it by throwing “ducks” or little rocks.

-Basketball’s offence and defence may be paralleled in various ways.
+Basketball’s offense and defense may be paralleled in various ways.
 The player who guards the ball is analogous to a defender in basketball.

 The player who tries to remove the stone, on the other hand, is akin to an attacker.
 Players must utilize strategy to outsmart their opponents, much like in both games.